top of page

 These raw zines are the antithesis of the luxury and glamour associated with the veteran Californian publisher and in many ways far more appropriate in design, scope and feel for Brodie and Smith’s uncompromising and unapologetically intimate personal odyssey.

-The zines form a kind of relay with volume one being solely Brodie’s work, volume two blending images from the lenses of both and finally the third volume allowing Mia’s photography to shine.
+The zines form a kind of relay between their respective archives, with volume one being solely Brodie’s work, volume two blending images from the lenses of both and finally the third volume allowing Mia’s photography to shine.

 The diaristic feel and flow to Slack Trilogy means that the small format combination of annotated pictures, prose and ephemera have taken the epic scope of Brodie’s seminal book and pared it down to a quiet conversation, a series of reminiscences that speak of friendship, travel and the theatre of lives lived.